a5221985/tutorials/Microservices/microservices_with_spring_cloud.md

 			1. All instances of microservices would register with naming server
 				1. All us can register
 				2. Service discovery
-					1. Example: CurrencyCalculationService can ask Eureka nameing server -> Give instance of CurrencyExchangeService and Eureka will provide the URL of the service
+					1. Example: CurrencyCalculationService can ask Eureka naming server -> Give instance of CurrencyExchangeService and Eureka will provide the URL of the service
 						1. Establishes dynamic relationship between the services
 			2. Ribbon (Client Side Load Balancing)
 				1. Example: CurrencyCalculationService will host Ribbon (client)